beerose/blog/content/posts/comments-db-model/post.md

 ![](./comments.png)

 _Note: all the SQL examples will be in Postgres, but you can find equivalent solutions in many other relational databases.
-Also, the queries here are not optimized and production-ready — the goal is to show the idea, but you'll need to modify them to fit your system._
+Also, the queries here are not optimized and production-ready — the goal is to show the idea, but you'll need to modify them to fit your use case._

 ### Current schema